Why risk management is more than updating a spreadsheet

 6. Use a daily stand-up to keep risks and issues at the forefront of the project

+Risk management can be complicated, particularly for large and complex transformation programmes.
 In many companies, senior stakeholders are unlikely to log into a tool to view a project status report, so they’ll need the project manager to summarise the status and highest risks and issues; which often means they have to be exported.

-Make sure all high likelihood risks/high impact risks are included in the report and encourage a discussion of the top-impacting risks at steering committee meetings so that executives get a chance to provide input and direction.
+Make sure all high impact risks are included in the report and encourage a discussion of the top-impacting risks at steering committee meetings so that executives get a chance to provide input and direction.

 Sharktower’s risk matrix report allows you to view risks at portfolio or project level

-This means risks and issues are fully traceable, transparent and always linked to impacted deliverables.
+Using a risk report ensures risks and issues are fully traceable, transparent and always linked to impacted deliverables.
 Allowing easy monitoring of required actions or decisions to resolve, in one place alongside all project work.